artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 through your component hierarchy.
 This means Relay powered component can be safely changed and drastically reduces the chance for unintended consequences elsewhere.

-This isolation gives Artsy engineers the safety to work on projects with tens of contributors over long time periods without accruing technical debt.
+This isolation gives Artsy engineers the safety to work on projects with tens of contributors, which change over long time periods without accruing technical debt.
 The components we create are nearly all focused only on the data-driven aspects of rendering a GraphQL response into views.

 ## Co-location